Martyn Rolph, Commercial Manager

 An allocation is simply the amount of wine you receive.
 As merchants, we receive allocations from producers.
 In turn, our customers receive allocations from us.
 The best, most sought-after wines are usually only offered on allocation.

-Why do allocations matter in regions such as Burgundy?
+Why do allocations matter in regions such as Bordeaux and Burgundy?

-In short, scarcity.
+In short, scarcity and high demand.
 Production levels across certain regions are very small.
 Take Burgundy as an example, each individual vineyard is often split between many different growers.
 Some producers own just a row or two; this means they make tiny quantities, often just a few barrels.

 How much do vintage conditions impact allocations?